Ahhhh, the holidays. Time for friends, family, and fun. Gifts and gathering. Trinkets and togetherness. Presents and… pounds?

 Of course, you wouldn’t go too crazy during that time, but you could give yourself a bit of flexibility without going terribly overboard, add in a little exercise most mornings, and still avoid gaining weight during the holidays.

-You Don’t Have To Gain Weight During The Holidays
+You Don’t HAVE To Gain Weight Over The Holidays

 While most people do gain some weight during the holidays, that doesn’t have to happen to you!
 Come prepared with a strategy using one or more of the tips above, and you just might enter the new year even lighter than you left it.